 What’s worse than recalling an embarrassing thing you did while you were drinking?
 Not remembering anything at all.
 Coming to the realization that you were in a blackout can be a scary way to wake up.
 You may ask yourself a variety of horrifying questions, including, “What did I do?
 What happened?
 How did I get home?
 Where am I?”
 You may be fraught with hangxiety and depression, and you may become obsessed with putting together the pieces of the night before.
 You may feel ashamed and you may feel like you’re all alone.
 But you’re not.
 Blackouts happen and if you experience one, it does not mean that you are a bad person.
 It means that you drank more alcohol than your brain could handle — and you may want to reassess your drinking habits to ensure it doesn’t happen again.

-What Is an Alcoholic Blackout?
+What Is an Alcohol Induced Blackout?

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines alcohol-related blackouts as gaps in memory for events that happened while intoxicated.
 They occur when a person drinks so much alcohol that they temporarily block the transfer of memories from short-term storage to long-term storage (a process called memory consolidation) in the hippocampus area of the brain.
 This part of the brain is responsible for storing memories and does not function properly under the influence of alcohol.